 III.
-CULTURAL AND LINGUISTIC BARRIERS IN GLOBAL VIRTUAL TEAMS
+VIRTUAL TEAMS INQURY

 Many organisations aim to diversify their workforce by focusing on attracting and retaining employees from diverse cultural backgrounds and nationalities.
 A multicultural workforce can bring advantages, such as a wider range of viewpoints and a greater opportunity to compete on the global market.
 The differences in culture and language can impede effective communication.
-Workers who are not fluent in the primary language in the workplace can find it difficult to communicate their needs or respond to requests.
-Such challenges aggravate many folds when body language cannot be read in Virtual Teams.
+Research shows that workers who are not fluent in the primary language in the workplace can find it difficult to communicate their needs or respond to requests [29].
+Such challenges aggravate many folds when body language cannot be read in Virtual Teams [20].